My Title

 and embrace Nature´s power

 through Silence.
-We provide a
+A a 30 minute

-near the river and light lunch.
+stop near the river and light lunch.

-- The Sacred White Mountain - The
+• The Sacred White Mountain - The

-real hike everyone wants to take at El
+real hike everyone wants to take at

-Yunque: approximately 6 hours
+El Yunque: approximately 6 hours

 difficult to strenuous hike (Mt.
 Britton,